 We now have what may be the final language for SB749, the ban on modern sporting rifles (or so-called ‘Assault Weapons‘ using the made-up term from the bill).

-As for what will and will not be allowed, I have an infographic below that lays out the broad strokes.
+As for what will and will not be allowed regarding the impacted firearms, I have an infographic below that lays out the broad strokes.

 I will keep this post updated if there are changes or when the bill is signed.